a-ha – Take on Me. Lyrics Meaning: The Thrill of a Fleeting Romance

-The Anxious Heartbeat of a-ha’s “Take on Me”
+The Core Narrative of “Take on Me”

 Lyrics: "Take on Me" by a-ha